Yuba City, California: The Flood of 1955

 In December 1955, a series of storms dropped torrential rain throughout northern California.
 The deluge caused all the rivers in the region to overflow their banks and to break through levees.
 The Christmas Eve levee break at Yuba City was particularly disastrous, with 38 people losing their lives, and heavy damage occurring in the downtown section.
 According to Dick Brandt, manager of the Yuba County airport in 1955, between 550 and 600 Sutter County residents were rescued from the floodwater by helicopter.

+The Yuba City Chickens

+Sometime between the 1950s and the 1970s, a livestock auction was abandoned near the current movie theater, leaving roosters and chickens behind.
+The roosters and chickens eventually escaped and made their new home in the surrounding area near Franklin Road and Highway 99.
+There have been attempts to relocate the chickens, but the residents of Yuba City have always shut them down, as the chickens have become a staple and the unofficial mascots of the town.

 The 1961 B-52 airplane crash

 On March 14, 1961, a Boeing B-52 Stratofortress carrying nuclear weapons, flying near Yuba City, encountered a pressurization problem, and had to drop to a lower altitude.
 Because of this, more fuel than expected was used, and the aircraft ran out of fuel.
 It crashed before meeting with a tanker aircraft.
 The pilot gave the bailout command, and the crew egressed at 10,000 ft, except for the pilot, who ejected at 4,000 ft, while avoiding a populated area.
 The aircraft was destroyed.
 The weapons, two Mark 39 (3.8 megatons each) thermonuclear bombs (identified from declassified Department of Energy films and photographs) were destroyed on impact though no explosion took place, and there was no release of radioactive material as a result.